-A risk assessment is a detailed examination of a particular work place or area, machine, Departmental/Faculty/Unit area activity or work procedure to ensure that every foreseeable hazard is properly identified and that action is taken to either eliminate or substantially reduce risk levels associated with each hazard.
+A risk assessment is a detailed examination of a particular workplace, or work activity, or equipment/machinery or area.
+The process involves ensuring that foreseeable hazards are properly identified and that action is taken to either eliminate or substantially reduce risk levels associated with each hazard.
 The risk assessment is based on linking the likelihood of an occurrence with the severity of loss and/or injury to give an overall risk level.
 Likelihood is determined by how likely it is that an adverse event or accident related to the hazard concerned will occur, considering the control measures currently in place.
 Severity is based on the degree of injury or damage likely to occur if the adverse event occurs, considering the control measures currently in place.

-- B. The Risk Assessments and Safe Operating Procedures arising from the process will be based on; - i.
+- B. The Risk Assessments and Safe Operating Procedures arising from the process will be based on: - i.
 Legislative and regulatory requirements. - ii.
 The examination of existing safety practices and procedures. - iii.
 An evaluation of previous health and safety incidents. - iv.
 Best practice - v.
 The general policies set out in this Parent Safety Statement.